milonmaze/privacy-terms-observatory/www.amazon.com/gp/help/customer/display.html?nodeId=202075050.md

 To serve you interest-based ads, we use information such as your interactions with Amazon sites, content, or services.
 We do not use information which on its own identifies you, such as name or e-mail address, to serve interest-based ads.

-As is common in the advertising industry, we use cookies, pixels, and other technologies (collectively, "cookies"), which enable us to understand the effectiveness of the interest-based ads we show you by measuring what ads are clicked or viewed, and to provide you with more useful and relevant ads.
-For example, if we know what ads are shown to your browser we can be careful not to show the same ads repeatedly.
+We use cookies, pixels, IP addresses, and other technologies (collectively, "advertising technologies"), which enable us to understand the effectiveness of the interest-based ads we show you by measuring what ads are clicked or viewed, and to provide you with more useful and relevant ads.
+For example, we use cookies or other information such as IP address to limit the number of times you are shown the same ad.

 See our Privacy Notice for more information about the types of information that we gather.